NLnetLabs/routinator/doc/manual/source/rtr-service.rst

 TLS Transport
 """""""""""""

 It's possible to natively use RTR-over-TLS connections with Routinator.
-The requirements are described in detail in :rfc:`6810#section-7.2`.
 There is an :abbr:`IANA (Internet Assigned Numbers Authority)`-assigned default port for rpki-rtr-tls as well, in this case 324.

 Currently, very few routers have implemented support for TLS, but it may be especially useful to use secure connections when deploying our RTR data proxy